 The Akai MPC60 is a digital sampling workstation introduced in 1987.
 It has 16 voices of polyphony and operates at 12-bit/40 kHz resolution.
 The MPC60II (1991) adds a headphone jack and has an alternate exterior design with the screen fixed in place.

 The MPC was designed by Roger Linn as the successor to the Linn 9000, a groundbreaking drum machine that was unfortunately plagued by software instability.
 The MPC60 addresses many of the issues of the Linn 9000 and greatly expands on its capabilities, turning it into a full-fledged studio workstation.
 Audio samples are converted at 16 bits and stored in a 12-bit linear data format, with 13.1 seconds of sampling time available (expandable to 26.2 seconds).
 Samples are slightly compressed and saturated when the inputs are overdriven, lending a punchy sound to drums and hits.
-The MPC60 contains an advanced onboard sequencer famous for its quantization timing and "swing."
-With 99 tracks and 4 MIDI outputs, it can serve as the centerpiece of a MIDI-based recording studio.
+The MPC60 also contains an advanced onboard sequencer famous for its quantization timing and "swing."
+With up to 99 tracks per song and 4 hardware MIDI outputs, it can easily serve as the centerpiece of a MIDI-based recording studio.

 Upon its release it was quickly adopted by hip-hop and dance producers, who used it for both sampling and sequencing.
 The MPC60 has been used by Aphex Twin, Babyface, Digable Planets, Gang Starr, A Guy Called Gerald, J Dilla, Jean Michel Jarre, DJ Premiere, DJ Shadow, Stock Aitken and Waterman, and Warren G among others.